Here's Our Rant About Vertex Energy Inc. (VTNR)

 ROTH Capital gave a rating of “Neutral” to VTNR, setting the target price at $1.40 in the report published on October 05th of the previous year.

-During the last 5 trading sessions, VTNR fell by -9.31%, which changed the moving average for the period of 200-days by +1,270.11% in comparison to the 20-day moving average, which settled at $7.03.
-In addition, Vertex Energy Inc. saw 953.67% in overturn over a single year, with a tendency to cut further gains.
+During the last 5 trading sessions, VTNR rose by +25.40%, which changed the moving average for the period of 200-days by +1,722.62% in comparison to the 20-day moving average, which settled at $8.25.
+In addition, Vertex Energy Inc. saw 1210.76% in overturn over a single year, with a tendency to cut further gains.

 Stock Fundamentals for VTNR